-2. From and after the first day of January, one thousand eight Admission to 10 hundred and ninety-two, every male person, being a British subject, practice. of the full age of twenty-one years, and whose good reputation and learning in law shall be certified to as hereinafter provided shall be entitled to be, and shall, upon motion made either in Court or in chambers, before any Judge of the Supreme Court of this Colony, be 15 admitted and enrolled without fee as a barrister or solicitor of the said Court.
+2. From and after the first day of January, one thousand eight Admission to 10 hundred and ninety-four, every person, being a British subject, of practice. the full age of twenty-one years, and whose good reputation and learning in law shall be certified to as hereinafter provided shall be entitled to be, and shall, upon motion made either in Court or in chambers, before any Judge of the Supreme Court of this Colony, be